jkeane13/quick-timer/c_version/Readme.md

 ### Bugs
 - Timer goes off if hour is set to the same hour, even with a minute change Eg 8:34 won't work if it is 8:28
+- Set executable arg to use malloc, due to random input

 ### Features
 - Bump the time up to 12 hours in am or pm is not specified.